 University Press Books for Secondary School and Public Libraries is an annual bibliography of scholarly books selected and rated by school and public librarians, often featured at ALA.

-The Constituency Award and the Stand UP Award recognize service to the community.
+The Stand UP Award recognizes service to the community.

 Data and Research Programs